 “Thank you for your service.”
 I always feel uncomfortable when someone thanks me for my service.
 Do they have any idea of what they are thanking me for?
-What sacrifices I’ve made to honor the call of duty?
-What I’ve experienced?
-Why I chose to serve?
+Do they know what sacrifices I’ve made to honor the call of duty?
+Can they fathom what I’ve experienced?
+Can they understand why I chose to serve?
 It’s doubtful, only those who have served in the uniformed services or those who have been very close to them are likely to understand.
 There have been times when I’ve struggled to understand.
 Among veterans these words shouldn’t be necessary.
 We know.
 We understand.
 Those of us who have worn the uniform have a common core of experience for which few civilians can relate.

-- Exercise your Constitutional rights responsibly and accepting the consequences for your actions.
+- Exercise your Constitutional rights responsibly and accept the consequences for your actions.

 - Take responsibility for your freedom.
 It’s true that freedom isn’t free.
 Every citizen must work for it.

-- Participate in your democracy by voting wisely and communicating with your elected representatives.
+- Participate in your democracy by voting wisely and reminding your elected representative that they work for you and they can be replaced at the next election.

 - Hold elected representatives and civil servants at all levels of government accountable for their policies and their actions.
 They work for you!